-Lea Malani Bays is Of Counsel in Robbins Geller Rudman & Dowd LLP’s San Diego office.
-She focuses on e-discovery issues, from preservation through production, and provides counsel to the Firm’s multi-disciplinary, e-discovery team consisting of attorneys, forensic analysts and database professionals.
+Lea Malani Bays is a partner in Robbins Geller Rudman & Dowd LLP’s San Diego office.
+She focuses on e-discovery issues, from preservation through production, and provides counsel to the Firm’s multi-disciplinary e-discovery team consisting of attorneys, forensic analysts, and database professionals.

 Lea was recently part of the litigation team that earned the approval of a $131 million settlement in favor of plaintiffs in Bennett v.
 Sprint Nextel Corp.
 The settlement, which resolved claims arising from Sprint Corporation’s ill-fated merger with Nextel Communications in 2005, represents a significant recovery for the plaintiff class, achieved after five years of tireless effort by the Firm.

 Lea earned her Bachelor of Arts degree at the University of California, Santa Cruz and earned her Juris Doctor degree from New York Law School, where she graduated magna cum laude.
 During law school, she served as the Executive Editor of the New York Law School Law Review and was a founding member and Review Editor for the Global Human Rights Bulletin.
 Lea was also a Harlan Scholar, which included participation in a rigorous academic honors program with a concentration in individual liberties.

 - Legal Aid Society's Pro Bono Publico Award